-There are four conditions that require the collection of plant specimens that result in lab activities:
+Plant diversity sampling: There are four conditions that require the collection of plant specimens that result in lab activities:

-- Identification at the Domain Support Facility.
+- 1. Identification at the Domain Support Facility.
 These species could not be efficiently identified in the field and were collected for identification by NEON staff.
-If possible, and to increase efficiency of field sampling, identify the species and soon after the collection, update morphospecies on the datasheet or mobile data recorder if the data has not been uploaded, or on the appropriate space in the internal NEON documents. - 2.
+If possible, and to increase efficiency of field sampling and data quality, identify the species soon after the collection. - 2.
 Inclusion at Domain Support Facility herbarium.
 These specimens should be pressed, dried, identified, mounted and labeled.
 A quality specimen might require the collection of two individuals should identification require destruction of the sample (e.g., flower and/or ovary dissection). - 3.
 Identification by external expert.
 These specimens will be pressed and dried and prepared for shipment following the field season. - 4.
 Archive at external facility.
-These specimens should be pressed, dried, and identified if possible.
+These specimens should be pressed, dried, identified if possible, and prepared for shipment following the field season.

-Numbers three and four above are not mutually exclusive.
+Options one and two above are not mutually exclusive; a specimen collected for identification could be included in the reference herbarium.
+Similarly, numbers three and four above are not mutually exclusive.
 Some specimens will be sent for identification and then sent to an archive facility (RD [12]).

-Specimens should not be left in the refrigerator for more than two days.
+Ideally, specimens should not be left in the refrigerator for more than two days.
 They can be placed in a press, stored in a well-ventilated location, and identified at a later date.
-Identification often requires a variety of dichotomous keys, a dissecting microscope, a dissecting kit, and a herbarium with voucher specimens for verification.
-Any specimen destined for an archive should be placed in the -80C freezer for two weeks after it is completely dried for decontamination (RD [12]).
+Any specimen destined for an archive should be placed in the -80°C freezer for two weeks after it is completely dried for decontamination (RD [12]).